otrv4/otrv4/otrv4.md

     you should change the SMP state to 'SMP_EXPECT1' (see below).

 Type 7: SMP Message 1Q
-    Not supported by OTRv4.
+    Only used by OTRv3, and not in OTRv4.
     Like a SMP Message 1, but its value begins with a NUL-terminated user-specified question.

 Type 8: Extra symmetric key
-    Not supported by OTRv4.
+    Only used by OTRv3, and not in OTRv4.
     If you wish to use the extra symmetric key, compute it as outlined in the section "Extra symmetric key", below.
 Then, send this 'type 8 TLV' to your peer to indicate that you'd like to use it.
 The value of the TLV begins with